 All Indian consular offices around the world issue visas.
-Business travellers should apply for a multiple-entry business visa which is valid for one year.
 Special visas are also issued for trekking, botanical expeditions and sports and journalism related activities.
 Visitors may move freely throughout the country, except to restricted or prohibited areas.

-Customs: Visitors possessing more than US $10000 (or the equivalent in travellers cheques or bank notes) must fill in a currency declaration form.
-If you plan to bring to bring any expensive electronics/cameras, ask for a re-export permit from customs officials when you arrive.
+Customs: Visitors possessing more than USD 5,000 (or equivalent) in cash, or USD 10,000 (or equivalent) in traveler's cheques must fill in a currency declaration form.
+If you plan to bring any expensive electronics/cameras, ask for a re-export permit from customs officials when you arrive.
 The permit will be written into the back of your passport, and unless you can present the item to Customs while leaving, duty will be levied.

 India restricts the export of antiques, including foreign-made artifacts and items more than 100 years old.
 The Archaeological Survey of India is the authority that determines whether items are restricted.
 Visitors may not bring in or take out of India anything made from endangered animal species.